jhu-ip/cs220-f24/assign/midterm.md

 </div>

 ### Scaffolding Folder
-The scaffolding (i.e. starter code) folder for this project (available in the public repository) provides you with `ppm_io.c`, `ppm_io.h`, `checkerboard.c`, `project.c`, `img_cmp.c`, and a `Makefile` for the project.
+The scaffolding (i.e. starter code) folder for this project (available in the public repository) provides you with `ppm_io.c`, `ppm_io.h`, `checkerboard.c`, `project.c`, and `img_cmp.c` for the project.
 It also contains some testing PPM files in a folder named `data` and some expected results in a subfolder named `results`, which is in the PPM format.
 Lastly, we provide starter files `image_manip.h` and `image_manip.c` which is where your implementations of the various transformation operations should be added.

 <div class='admonition info'>
 <div class='title'>Note</div>